luiul/statistics-meets-logistics/README.md

 RobustScaler:

 RobustScaler transforms the feature vector by subtracting the median and then dividing by the interquartile range.
 Like MinMaxScaler, our feature with large values is now of similar scale to the other features.
 Note that RobustScaler does not scale the data into a predetermined interval like MinMaxScaler.
 It does not meet the strict definition of scale I introduced earlier.
-Use RobustScaler if you want to reduce the effects of outliers, relative to MinMaxScaler (a more conservative denominator).
+Use RobustScaler if you want to reduce the effects of outliers, rhoelative to MinMaxScaler (a more conservative denominator).

 StandardScaler: